jaywink/social-relay/README.md

 ### Deploying

 Pretty much normal Python + WSGI setup, just install the requirements and serve using WSGI.
+See the following sections for platform specific helpers.

+#### Ansible (Ubuntu)

-For Ubuntu 14.04, an Ansible role is provided.
+An Ansible role written for Ubuntu is provided in `ansible` directory.
 It will run also the scheduled jobs and a worker via upstart.

+Tested with Ubuntu 14.04 LTS.

-#### Init
+#### SystemD service files

 There are example systemd service files in the 'extra' directory.
 The examples use a specific user and utilize gunicorn.
 They have been tested on CentOS 7.